-- (i) A candidate shall be declared to have passed the examination in a subject of study only if he/she secures not less than 50% of the total marks (Internal Assessment plus University examination marks) and not less than 40% of the marks in University examination. - (ii) A candidate who has been declared "Failed" in a particular subject may reappear for that subject during the subsequent semesters and secure a pass.
-However, there is a provision for revaluation of failed or passed subjects provided he/she fulfills the following norms for revaluation. - (a) Applications for revaluation should be filed within 4 weeks from the date of declaration of results or 15 days from the date of receipt of marks card whichever is earlier - (b) The candidate should have attended all the college examinations as well as university examinations. - (c) If a candidate has failed in more than two papers in the current university examination, his/her representation for revaluation will not be considered. - (d) The request for revaluation must be made in the format prescribed duly recommended by the Head of the Institution along with the revaluation fee prescribed by the University.
+A student shall be declared to have passed the examination in a subject of study only if he/she secures not less than 40% marks individually both in internal assessment and end-semester examination or an aggregate of 40%.

+A candidate who has been declared "Fail" in a particular subject may reappear for that subject during the subsequent semesters and secure pass marks.
+However, there is a provision for revaluation of failed or passed subjects provided he/she fulfills the following norms for revaluation.

+- a) Applications for revaluation should be filed within 15 days from the date of declaration of results or 7 days from the date of receipt of grade sheet whichever is earlier. - b) The candidate should have attended all the internal assessments conducted by the college as well as all the end semester examinations conducted by the University. - c) If a candidate has failed in more than two papers in the end semester examinations, his/her representation for revaluation will not be considered. - d) The request for revaluation must be made in the prescribed format duly recommended by the Head of the Institution along with the revaluation fee prescribed by the University.